xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

   Reason: Provides general techniques and goals for proving strong lower bounds, which dynamic data structure lower bounds are expected to connect to or even imply.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Frames ultimate information-processing costs that conceptually bound how cheaply information can be maintained and accessed, complementing Q060 at the algorithmic level.
+  Reason: Frames ultimate information processing costs that conceptually bound how cheaply information can be maintained and accessed, which complements Q060 at the algorithmic level.

 ### 2.2 Downstream problems

-These reuse components or rely on Q060’s tension analysis.
+These reuse components or rely on Q060 tension analysis.

 * Q058 (BH_CS_DISTRIBUTED_CONSISTENCY_L3_058)
-  Reason: Uses Q060’s tradeoff functionals to analyze lower bounds for maintaining consistent state across distributed nodes under updates and queries.
+  Reason: Uses Q060 tradeoff functionals to analyze lower bounds for maintaining consistent state across distributed nodes under updates and queries.

 * Q124 (BH_AI_OVERSIGHT_L3_124)
-  Reason: Reuses dynamic tradeoff components to reason about the cost of maintaining rich, up-to-date oversight information in AI systems under streaming updates.
+  Reason: Reuses dynamic tradeoff components to reason about the cost of maintaining rich, up to date oversight information in AI systems under streaming updates.

 ### 2.3 Parallel problems